 Throat microphones have been around for a long time.
 In 1934, famed aviator Wiley Post added a throat mic into the design of the world’s first practical pressure suit, so he could communicate with his crew during high altitude testing.

 German pilots and tank crews were the first to use the throat mic over the traditional speaking microphone during World War II.
 The German throat mic (L38114) consisted of two microphones attached by a leather-wrapped, magnetic sheet metal neck set that was not adjustable.
-This throat mic was able to pick up speech through vibration, and be audible above engine and battle noises.
+This throat mic was able to pick up speech through vibration and be audible above engine and battle noises.
 This gave the German Army the tactical advantage of unobstructed communications with their pilots and tank crews.

 Throat microphones have continued to be improved upon, especially in the areas of comfort and transmission quality.
 Today’s military, law enforcement, and emergency personnel rely on throat microphones for unobstructed communication while wearing gas masks, HAZMAT suits, or in loud emergency situations.
 Throat microphones pick up vibrations, so the wearer can communicate in a low voice.
-For instance, Special Forces military teams can use can use throat microphones as a tactical advantage by being able to communicate without giving away their location.
+For instance, Special Forces military teams can use throat microphones as a tactical advantage by being able to communicate without giving away their location.